 A marvelous example of what I really enjoy about the Internet.
 Mark Shea corrects a common misconception about Christmas and the pagan festival.
 A misconception I used recently held (as recent as the few minutes it took to read the article.)

 most people, took it for granted the winter solstice and, in particular, the Roman Feast of the Birth of the Unconquered Sun were simply pagan celebrations that hung around into Christian times.
 In fact, when I set out to write this book I still thought this.
 But I discovered the reality is far more complicated and interesting.
 Indeed, it turns out this widely assumed "fact" that "everybody knows" is probably another sample of pseudo-knowledge.
 For according to William Tighe, a church history specialist at Pennsylvania's Muhlenberg College, "the pagan festival of the 'Birth of the Unconquered Sun' instituted by the Roman Emperor Aurelian on 25 December 274, was almost certainly an attempt to create a pagan alternative to a date that was already of some significance to Roman Christians.
-Thus the 'pagan origins of Christmas' is a myth without historical substance."
+Thus the 'pagan origins of Christmas' is a myth without historical substance."read the whole thing, and thank the Curt Jester for the link.

 ...